umg-minai/cql-on-omop/README.md

 * An interactive Read Eval Print Loop (REPL) which reads CQL definitions and expressions from an interactive prompt, evaluates the CQL expressions and displays the results

-* Non-interactive batch processing of CQL libraries with evaluation results printed to the standard output stream
+* Non-interactive batch processing of CQL libraries.
+  Results can be handled in different ways.
+  Some possibilities are

+  * Results are written to the OMOP database

 ## Usage